-7. Part-Time Employees
+7. Part-time employees

 - 7.1.
-A part-time employee shall mean a person who works a specified number of regular days and/or minimum number of hours being less than those worked by a full-time employee in a four-week period. - 7.2.
-Part-time employees shall be paid a minimum of three hours on each day they work. - 7.3.
-Part-time employees shall be entitled to all pay and benefits under this agreement on a pro rata basis. - 7.4.
-A part-time employee who is offered the opportunity to work additional hours in any pay period may choose to vary their normal working hours up to a maximum of 35 hours per week.

-8. Fixed Term Employees
+A part-time employee shall mean a person who works a specified number of regular days and/or minimum number of hours being less than those worked by a full-time employee in a four-week period. - 7.2 Part-time employees shall be entitled to all pay and benefits under this agreement on a pro rata basis. - 7.3 A part-time employee who is offered the opportunity to work additional hours in any pay period may choose to vary their normal working hours up to a maximum of 35 hours per week. - 8.
+Fixed Term Employees - 8.1.
+An employee may be engaged as a fixed term employee in one of three ways: - 8.1.1.
+As an ordinary fixed term employee; - 8.1.2.
+As a parenting leave relief employee; or - 8.1.3.
+As a special circumstances relief employee. - 8.2.
+Definitions - 8.2.1.
+An ordinary fixed term employee is an employee who is engaged: - 8.2.1.1. in a position which is temporary in nature for a specified period of time; - 8.2.1.2. for the completion of a specified task(s) or project; or - 8.2.1.3. to relieve in a vacant position arising from an employee taking leave in accordance with this Agreement.

-- 8.1.
-A fixed term employee may be engaged to work on either a full-time or part-time basis for a period not exceeding 52 weeks: - 8.1.1. in a position which is temporary in nature for a specified period of time; - 8.1.2. for the completion of a specified task(s) or project; or - 8.1.3. to relieve in a vacant position arising from an employee taking leave in accordance with this Agreement - 8.2.
-When offering employment on a fixed term basis, the employer shall advise the employee in writing of the temporary nature of the employment, the actual or expected duration of employment, and that employment beyond the period is not expected. - 8.3.
-The employer and a fixed term employee may agree to the duration of the period of employment being extended once only, provided that any extension will not exceed six months. - 8.4.
-If a fixed term employee is subsequently appointed to a full-time or part-time position with the employer, any period of the fixed term contract completed immediately prior to the commencement of the full-time or part-time position shall be recognised as service with the employer for calculating leave (including parenting leave) and redundancy entitlements, provided that the employee has not taken or received payment in lieu of those entitlements. - 8.5.
-Fixed term employees shall be paid a minimum of three hours on each day they work.